Loading information, please wait...loading

 Connected Objects

-It’s been 2 or 3 years since Dwarflab, Seestar and Vaonis embarked on the adventure of consumer electronic telescopes, and it has changed everything.
-Telescopes used to be complicated instruments to handle and set up, and you also needed a huge amount of patience to do any photography.
-I’ve been through that myself, I still have my “old” 750 mm telescope but it’s now just a decorative object because I don’t have time to use it.
+It has been two or three years since Dwarflab, Seestar and Vaonis embarked on their adventure into electronic telescopes for the general public, and it has changed everything.
+Telescopes used to be complicated instruments to set up and use, and you also needed a huge amount of patience to take photographs.
+I've been there: I still have my ‘old’ 750 mm telescope, but it mainly serves as a decorative object, as I don't have the time to use it.

-For better or worse, we live in a society where patience is no longer the norm and everything has to be fast.
-These three brands understood this very well when they designed products that are simple to use and can produce results quite quickly without much effort.
-They are all controlled by an app and just a few taps are enough to start them up and begin photographing the sky.
+For better or worse, we live in a society where patience is not the norm and everything has to happen quickly.
+These three brands have understood this well: they have designed products that are easy to use and capable of producing results quickly, without any hassle.
+They are all controlled by an app, and it only takes a few clicks to launch them and start photographing the sky.

-This Dwarf Mini is the 5th electronic telescope I’ve tested, I’ve also tested the Dwarf 2 and Dwarf 3 from the same brand.
-This new Dwarf Mini moves away from its predecessors by opting for a separate adjustable tube and a very small form factor.
-All I can do now is cross my fingers for a clear sky as soon as possible so I can test it!
+This Dwarf Mini is the fifth electronic telescope I have tested.
+I have also tested the Dwarf 2 and Dwarf 3 from the same brand.
+This new Dwarf Mini differs from its predecessors with a separate adjustable tube and a tiny format.
+Now I just have to cross my fingers for clear skies as soon as possible so I can test it!

 Where to buy?